WasmEdge/WasmEdge/docs/GOVERNANCE.md

 * Monitor Slack (delayed response is perfectly acceptable).
 * Triage GitHub issues and perform pull request reviews for other maintainers and the community.
 The areas of specialization listed in OWNERS.md can be used to help with routing an issue/question to the right person.
 * Triage build issues - file issues for known flaky builds or bugs, and either fix or find someone to fix any main build breakages.
 * During GitHub issue triage, apply all applicable [labels](https://github.com/WasmEdge/WasmEdge/labels) to each new issue.
-Labels are extremely useful for future issue follow up.
+Labels are extremely useful for future issue to follow-up.
 Which labels to apply is somewhat subjective so just use your best judgment.
-A few of the most important labels that are not self explanatory are:
+A few of the most important labels that are not self-explanatory are:
     * good first issue: Mark any issue that can reasonably be accomplished by a new contributor with this label.
     * help wanted: Unless it is immediately obvious that someone is going to work on an issue (and if so assign it), mark it help wanted.
     * question: If it's unclear if an issue is immediately actionable, mark it with the question label.
 Questions are easy to search for and close out at a later time.
 Questions can be promoted to other issue types once it's clear they are actionable (at which point the question label should be removed).